Yesterday I posted an essay called, Grandma’s Sweet Rolls, which really was more a story about Grandma than her rolls.

 Grandma’s Potato Cinnamon Rolls:

-The base of the recipe is potato.
+The base of the recipe is the potato.
 Making mash potatoes for dinner?
 Reserve ⅔’s cup mash potato, add ⅔’s cup potato water and mix.
 Transfer mixture to a large mixing bowl.

 In a separate container (I use a Pyrex glass measuring cup) dissolve 2 ¼ teaspoons of yeast and a pinch of sugar in half a cup of hot water.
 Allow mixture to proof, then add it and 1 ¼ cups of scalded milk, ½ stick of softened butter, ⅓ cup of white sugar, 2 beaten eggs and a teaspoon of salt to the potato mixture in the mixing bowl.